-To enable a service able to take advantage of high availability, it needs to work with a persistent database.
-This is created using a C++ or JAX-RPC API.
+To enable a service to take advantage of high availability, it needs to work with a persistent database.
+This is created using a C++ API.
 There are no configuration steps required.
 The Artix configuration variables for persistent databases are set with default values that should not need to be changed.